Yosef-Perelman/Parking-Lot-System/README.md

 This will run main class with a basic operations on the system.
 Second, and especially if you want to make changes and tests, clone the repo to your IDE.

--(I used maven version 3.3.9, junit version 5, and jdk 22).
+- (I used maven version 3.3.9, junit version 5, and jdk 22).